logikum/business-objects-doc/contents/v1.1/model-definitions/authorization/custom.md

   ...
   "CustomRules": {
     ...
-    "isAdult": "The {1} argument of {0} constructor must be an integer value.", ...
+    "isAdult": "You must be at least {0} year old to access this service.", ...
   },
   ...